 But it is important that grandparents set these up and distribute the funds properly to maximize the value.

-First, grandparents should set up themselves as the owner of the 529 plan and name the grandchild as the beneficiary.
+First, determine whether it is best for the grandparents to open the 529 in their name or contribute to one on the parents name.
+If grandparents set up themselves as the owner of the 529 plan, they will name the grandchild as the beneficiary.
 If the grandchild doesn’t end up going to college, the money can be kept in the account and the beneficiary can be changed.

 Since the grandparent owns the account, the asset does not have to be reported on the FAFSA, which is used to determine eligibility for need-based aid and only asks for the assets of the parents and child.